All images courtesy of Getty Images/KISSonline

 As we all know, when COVID-19 hit, everything basically stopped, and that included The End of the Road Tour.
 Part of me was kind of happy because that meant that KISS would continue to exist as a fully operational live band for just a little longer.
 However, as the year has worn on, I’ve grown to miss live music and all that comes along with it.
 As far as KISS is concerned, I began to wonder if their final tour would be cut short or end altogether.
 The thought of a world without KISS is so foreign to me and honestly, completely unsettling.
 In short, I am not ready for it to be over, and thankfully — it isn’t.
 Like many you of, I assumed New Year’s Eve in 2020 would be boring and spent at home.
 I am sort of a homebody anyway, so it wasn’t the end of the world, really.
 I figured I would stream a movie or show, or maybe spin some records, as I’ve done for years, but then about a month ago, I saw that KISS had some kind of “big announcement,” and that we all should stay tuned; I was left wondering what it was.
 I secretly hoped it was a reunion with Ace and Peter or even Bruce Kulick for a few shows.
 That didn’t happen (not yet anyway).
 As you all know by now, the announcement was a New Year’s Eve mega show to take place at The Palm, in Dubai, which was being called “KISS 2020 Goodbye.”
 The tagline spoke of the largest stage show they had ever done, with massive amounts of pyro and explosions, one which would set world records, as well as a setlist loaded with classic KISS tunes.
 I’ll cut to the chase — it didn’t take long for me to get my wallet out and purchase a virtual ticket.
 New Year’s Eve would be spent at home, but it wouldn’t be boring.
 My old friends in KISS would be with me now, and together we would send 2020 packing.
 Good riddance with good friends.

 So, let’s talk about the show.
 I know there are tons of snobs, elitists, and generally toxic people who like to dump on everything fun because they’re miserable.
 I also know those people will have a list of criticisms a mile long.
-Detractors will say that KISS, “sold out,” “Paul’s voice sounds tired,” “Tommy and Eric shouldn’t wear Ace and Peters makeup.”
+Detractors will say that KISS, “sold out,” “Paul’s voice sounds tired,” and “Tommy and Eric shouldn’t wear Ace and Peters makeup.”
 You know, all the same, tired garbage people always say about KISS because they’re bored, jealous, and myopic.
 For my money, I felt the show was awesome.
 It’s everything that makes KISS special and unique.
 Say what you will, but KISS perpetually set the bar for what a Rock concert can and should be.
 Stage show aside, the setlist was classic, tight, and entertaining.
 Sure, I would have liked a little more variation and some deep cuts on this special occasion, but KISS prefers to stick to their tried-and-true favorites, and are very deliberate about the insertion of select fan favorites and said deep cuts.
 At the end of the day, I am never going to complain about hearing classic tracks such as “Deuce,” “Parasite,” “Strutter,” “Tears Are Falling,” and “War Machine.”

 As I mentioned before, the band itself was tight as ever.
 This particular incarnation of the band (Gene, Paul, Tommy, and Eric) are extremely consistent, professional, and gel together very well.
 Basically, they always deliver, and they always sound exceptional.
 On to the subject of Paul’s voice.
 Look, the man is nearly 70 years of age, and he’s got a tremendous amount of miles on his vocal cords.
 If you expect him to sound like he did in the 70s, 80s, or even the 90s, you’re simply being unreasonable.
 All things considered, he sounds great, has made adjustments to compensate for some lost range, and generally, his chords warm up as the show wears on.
 No complaints whatsoever there.
 If you have issues with Paul, then you need to check your attitude at the door and manage your expectations.
 If you can’t do that, I shudder to think what life will be like for you as you age, and you find yourself unable to do things in the same manner you once did.
 I suppose that will be a reality check that some will simply need to face and live for themselves.